Automattic/create-content-model/README.md

 Run `npm run plugin-zip` to create a zip file of the plugin.
 This will automatically bundle the JavaScript files.
 We will update this with versioning when that is in place.

-## Documentation
-Find detailed instructions on creating your content model using this plugin in the [Get Started](/GETSTARTED.md) guide.

 ## Contribute & Contact

 Want to help us move this concept forward?